KoushalKumar22/Springboot-patch-reflection-api/README.md

 # Spring Boot PATCH Mapping API with ReflectionUtils

 This project is a Spring Boot API that demonstrates how to perform partial updates (PATCH requests) on an entity using `ReflectionUtils`.
-The API allows updating specific fields of the `Name And Roll No` entity.
+The API allows updating specific fields of the `PutAndPatch` entity.

 ## Features